contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Men._ If a husband and wife have been sealed and the wife dies, the man may be sealed to another woman if she is not already sealed to another man.
 In this circumstance, the man does not need a sealing clearance from the First Presidency unless he was divorced from his previous wife before she died (see [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce)).

-A living man may be sealed to a deceased wife if she is not currently sealed to another man (see [38.4.1.7](38-church-policies-and-guidelines.md#38417-sealing-of-deceased-persons)).
+A living man may be sealed to a deceased wife if she was not sealed to another husband in life.
+If she was sealed to another husband while living, all men to whom she was married must be deceased before any other man may be sealed to her (see [38.4.1.8](38-church-policies-and-guidelines.md#38418-sealing-of-deceased-persons)).
 If the marriage ended in divorce, see [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce).

-Before being sealed to a deceased wife, a man must receive written consent from his current wife if he is married.
+Before being sealed to a deceased wife, a married man must receive written consent from his current wife if she is living.

 See [chapter 28](28.md) for information about performing ordinances for a deceased spouse.

+#### 38.4.1.4 Sealing of a Living Member to a Deceased Individual with Whom He or She Cohabited

+_Women._ As an exception, a living woman who is not currently married or sealed to another man may be sealed to a deceased man with whom she cohabited.
+This exception may be considered only if their relationship was of such a nature and duration to show a determination to do all of the following:

+* Be faithful to one another in a permanent relationship.
+* Fulfill all marital responsibilities to each other.
+* Fulfill all parental responsibilities to any children they had.

+If the member’s stake president feels that such an exception is warranted, he submits a request to the Office of the First Presidency.

+_Men._ As an exception, a living man may be sealed to a deceased woman with whom he cohabited if she was not sealed to another man during her life.
+This exception may be considered only if their relationship was of such a nature and duration to show a determination to do all of the following:

+* Be faithful to one another in a permanent relationship.
+* Fulfill all marital responsibilities to each other.
+* Fulfill all parental responsibilities to any children they had.

+Before being sealed to a deceased woman, a married man must receive written consent from his current wife if she is living.

+If the member’s stake president feels that such an exception is warranted, he submits a request to the Office of the First Presidency.

-#### 38.4.1.4 Applying for a Sealing Cancellation or a Sealing Clearance
+#### 38.4.1.5 Applying for a Sealing Cancellation or a Sealing Clearance

 See [38.4.1.2](38-church-policies-and-guidelines.md#38412-sealing-of-living-members-after-divorce) for information about the sealing of living members after a divorce.
 See [38.4.1.3](38-church-policies-and-guidelines.md#38413-sealing-of-living-members-after-a-spouses-death) for information about the sealing of living members after a spouse’s death.